Godzilla vs. Destoroyah: Box office

-Critical reception
+Critical response

-Critical and fan reaction to the film has been very positive.
+Rotten Tomatoes ranked the film number 6 out of all entries in the franchise.

 Toho Kingdom said, "With an elegant style, a powerful plot, brilliant effects, and believable acting, this entry is definitely a notch above favorites from all three timelines, and its impact on the series is challenged by only a handful of competitors."
 Michael Hubert of Monster Zero praised the "spectacular monster battles", adding: "Even for non-Godzilla fans, this movie might help dispel some of the preconceptions you have about Godzilla's 'cheese factor'."
 Japan Hero called the film "a work of art" and "a must see for anyone who loves Godzilla" that features "something for everyone".

 Stomp Kaiju gave the film a score of 4 out of 5, saying "This is one of the biggest productions the big G ever had.
 The new Super-X III, looking black and stealth-bombery, is a great addition, and the return of Lt.
 Sho Kuroki (Masashiro Takashima) from Godzilla vs Biollante as its pilot is a nice touch [...]
 It's nice to see a company handle its property, beloved by millions, with a little respect and knowledge of that property's history."
 Tim Brayton of Alternate Ending called it "A Godzilla movie of particular grandeur and seriousness", saying "it's the best Godzilla film of the VS era: visually robust, focused on great heaving gestures and emotions that work so much better in this franchise than the attempts at human-scaled storytelling that some of the more recent sequels gestured towards."

-Mike Bogue of American Kaiju felt the film suffered from "several visual weaknesses" and a "disappointing editing", but that "the positive aspects of the visuals outweigh the negatives", and praised the film for "treating Godzilla with the same awe, majesty, and terror as the original 1954 Godzilla."
-A mixed review came from DVD Talk, saying that "Although it benefits from having an honest-to-goodness storyline with some continuity from the previous Godzillas (going back to the earliest films), Destoroyah's portentous pacing, cardboard-thin characters and cheeseball effects apparently served as a primer on what not to do when Hollywood picked up the franchise."
+Mike Bogue of American Kaiju felt the film suffered from "several visual weaknesses" and a "disappointing editing", but that "the positive aspects of the visuals outweigh the negatives", and praised the film for "treating Godzilla with the same awe, majesty, and terror as [the original 1954 Godzilla]".
+A mixed review came from DVD Talk, saying that "Although it benefits from having an honest-to-goodness storyline with some continuity from the previous Godzillas (going back to the earliest films), Destoroyah's portentous pacing, cardboard-thin characters and cheeseball effects apparently served as a primer on what not to do when Hollywood picked up the franchise."Complex listed the character as number 3 on its "The 15 Most Badass Kaiju Monsters of All Time" list.
+Journalist and film historian Steve Ryfle called Destoroyah a "nearly immobile Predator-meets-SpaceGodzilla clone", stating the character is "more laughable than menacing, and should be placed alongside Megalon and Gigan in the back rooms of the Toho monster gallery."